Stamp Duty Calculator

 Stamp Duty on second (or more) homes

-If you're buying an additional home, rates are higher and kick in earlier.
-You'll pay Stamp Duty on any additional home >£40,000.
-Rate are also 3% higher than those in the table for additional residences.
+If you're buying an additional home, rates are higher.
+You'll pay Stamp Duty on any additional home worth >£40,000.

 Calculate your stamp duty